top of page

 Seeing you live made me an instant fan.
 You've got buckets of raw talent and the vocals remind me a lot of Thelma Plum in her early uploads

-- Abby Butler, triple J Unearthed Community Producer
+- Abby Butler, Presenter triple J

 Short bio